ktahar/ocaml-lp/README.md

 ### Notes on solver interfaces

 - Since lp-glpk is tested only on GLPK version 4.65 and 5+, something may fail on older versions.
+- lp-glpk-js is another interface to GLPK through [glpk.js](https://github.com/jvail/glpk.js/), that is useful for applications based on js_of_ocaml.
-- For lp-gurobi, compile your application with `-cclib -lgurobiXY` flags, where XY is the version of Gurobi (e.g. 91).
+- lp-gurobi is an interface to commercial solver Gurobi.
+To work with this, compile your application with `-cclib -lgurobiXY` flags, where XY is the version of Gurobi (e.g. 91).

 ## Documentation